ABOUT US

 Arthur Houghton, Vice President is a former Foreign Service officer with assignments in the Middle East, the Department of State and on the National Security Council staff, Arthur Houghton holds a BA degree from Harvard University and MA degrees from Harvard and the American University of Beirut.
 From 1982 to 1986, he was associate curator and curator-in-charge of antiquities at the J. Paul Getty Museum.
 He was president of the American Numismatic Society, 1995-2000.
 He served on the U.S. Cultural Property Advisory Committee from 1984 to 1987 as a representative for museums.

 Kate Fitz Gibbon, Secretary serves on the boards of New Mexico Lawyers for the Arts and the ABA Art & Cultural Heritage Law Committee.
 She was appointed to the Cultural Property Advisory Committee by President Bill Clinton.
 She frequently writes and lectures on cultural policy, was editor of Who Owns the Past?
 Cultural Property, Cultural Policy and the Law, Rutgers University Press, 2005, and is the author of six books on Asian art, including IKAT, recipient of the Wittenborn Award for Best Art Book of 1996.
 Kate Fitz Gibbon is owner of Fitz Gibbon Law, LLC in Santa Fe, NM.
-Ms. Fitz Gibbon is the Editor of Cultural Policy News and Executive Director of CCP.
+She is the Editor of Cultural Policy News and Executive Director of CCP.

 Michael de Havenon completed his Masters Thesis, “The Earliest Vishnu Sculpture from Southeast Asia,” at Columbia University in 2007.
 He was President of Kulen Capital until he retired in 1996.
 Prior to that, he served for five years as President of Merrill Lynch Capital Corporation and for approximately twenty years as an investment banker at Merrill Lynch.
 He earned a B.A. from Yale College (1962) and a J.D. from Columbia University (1966).
 Michael is a member of the Board of Friends of Khmer Culture; the Board of the Walters Art Museum, where he is Chairman of its Collections Committee; and the Board of the Yale University Art Gallery, where he is on the Collections Committee.
 He was a Trustee of the Brooklyn Museum for 22 years, Chairman of its Collections Committee and a member of its its Executive Committee.